google/starthinker/README.md

-**End of Google Support:** The StarThinker project will no longer recieve new solution conributions from the Google team.
+**End of Google Support:** The StarThinker project will no longer receive new solution contributions from the Google team.
 Please read the full [StarThinker Open Source Support Ends At Google](https://medium.com/starthinker/starthinker-open-source-support-ends-at-google-a7041f2b0970) article for more details.